CaseyScott/Gaming-hardware-Django-milestone/README.md

 - User is able to change there password from there profile page.
 - User can sign in and out
 - A user that is logged in has access to the user drop down in the nav bar that only shows to a signed in user.
+- User can see their current order confirmation and where there order will be sent to.
 ### Home page
 - Home page shows categories avaliable in a drop down from the navbar or with carousel images that link to that category.
 - Pre-built machines for those that just want to pay and play.